 The spinoff ministry at www.badge145.com contains bi-weekly blogs (or more) designed to minister to any person who desires to follow Christ, but I use my background in law enforcement to illustrate biblical principles.

-Fast forward a few years and Justice Revealed became reality.
-It is the result of daily journals during moments of Bible study.
+Fast forward a few years and additional books, Justice Revealed and Jurisdiction became reality.
+Justice Revealed is the result of daily journals during moments of Bible study.
 When Jesus taught in parables, he did so using illustrations.
 That is how he wired me to learn, so I have used varying illustrative teaching methods to transmit biblical truth in easily digestible portions.
+Jurisdiction was a collaboration with my older brother who was a pastor for 45 years.
+The books tackles the sovereignty of God in illustrative ways that will capture your attention and encourage your faith.

-I have also been inspired to write articles for the online publications, Law Enforcement Today and Christian Devotions.
+I have also been inspired to write articles for the online publications, Law Officer, Law Enforcement Today and Christian Devotions.
+My post-police officer “writing career” has led to roles as managing editor of Law Enforcement Today, and currently with Law Officer.

 God can use each one of us.
 It doesn’t matter if we face Goliath, or an Army of thousands.
 For greater is he who is in us, than he who is in the world.